Laurana Wong - Performance Art The Face of Laurana Wong

 I began destroying my ego last night:

-Laurana Wong - Leggo My Ego, Act Two
+Laurana Wong - Leggo My Ego, Act Two - The white hot flames engulf the crisscrossing head of the wooden behemoth

 I have no footage of the performance.
 Considering the title of the piece, it's perfectly fitting, really...
 My ego has been lounging behind my house in The Oregon ever since.

-Laurana Wong - Leggo My Ego, Act Two
+Laurana Wong - Leggo My Ego, Act Two - The effigy burns from all ends, dotted bright orange light

 As the flames licked higher, I kept hearing police sirens.
 I couldn't shake the fear that a neighbor had called the cops on me.
 My effigy was, after all, ramping very quickly into bonfire status:

-The flames rose high enough to endanger the tree in my backyard.
-I imagined the tree as a big burning lollypop.
+The flames rose high enough to endanger the tree in my backyard, and I imagined it as a big burning lollipop.
 I imagined the firemen arriving and asking me what the hell I was thinking.
-I imagined my house alight.
-I stopped imagining and pushed the charred and burning mass over on its side to lower the flame plane:

-Laurana Wong - Leggo My Ego, Act Two
+Laurana Wong - Leggo My Ego, Act Two - The mass of my ego lays burning on the ground

-The sirens were never for me.
-The fear was of my own creation.
-My ego is still intact.
+My ego was still intact.
 Blackened and broken, yes, but not destroyed.
-Another ritual left for the future...

-Hopefully, Act Three will involve molotov cocktails.
+Hopefully, Leggo My Ego Act Three will involve Molotov cocktails.

 Laurana Wong - - concept, photography